 For example, we propose revisions like the following (in para.
 3.2), which streamline the text but do not change the underlying meaning:

-“Looking towards 2026 and beyond, and recognizing the limited time left for the global community to make progress on the 17 UN Sustainable Development Goals (SDGs), it is imperative for policymakers and other stakeholders to adopt a holistic and complementary approach for developing the integrated policy frameworks necessary to address the topics presented in the theme.”
+“Looking towards 2026 and beyond, policymakers and other stakeholders are invited to consider adopting holistic and complementary approaches for developing the integrated policy frameworks necessary to address the topics presented in the theme.”

 Relatedly, WTPF should not address any topics that go beyond the ITU’s core mission and mandate.
 Resolution 2 provides some latitude for WTPF to consider a wide range of “opportunities and pressing challenges arising from the new and emerging telecommunication/ICT services and technologies, especially on global and cross-sectoral issues;” however, Resolution 2 itself still falls within the bounds of the ITU’s remit.
 Therefore, the issue of space debris, for example, which is beyond the core mandate of the ITU, should not be considered within the scope of the space connectivity sub-theme.